 Diagnosis of craniopharyngiomas should be a multidisciplinary process, including the involvement of specialists in endocrinology, neurology, neuro-ophthalmology, and neurosurgery Neurosurgery Neurosurgery is a specialized field focused on the surgical management of pathologies of the brain, spine, spinal cord, and peripheral nerves.
 General neurosurgery includes cases of trauma and emergencies.
 There are a number of specialized neurosurgical practices, including oncologic neurosurgery, spinal neurosurgery, and pediatric neurosurgery.
 Neurosurgery.

-The main approach to the diagnosis of craniopharyngiomas is by using radiological imaging, specifically MRI and CT, which reveal a sellar/suprasellar calcified cyst (with or without calcification, depending on histology).
+The main approach to the diagnosis of craniopharyngiomas is by using radiological imaging, specifically MRI and CT, which reveal a sellar/suprasellar calcified cyst (note: calcification is rare with papillary type).
 The tumors may have both solid and cystic Cystic Fibrocystic Change components.

 Surgery is indicated in almost all cases, but there are 2 primary management options: